You have successfully completed your Braces journey and are now moving on to the maintenance phase!

 Research has shown that relapse of tooth positions is the most intense in the 1st year after completing braces/ Invisalign treatment.
 Retainer wear is critical for stabilizing treatment results.

 If you have forgotten to wear your retainers for a few days, the retainers will feel tight when you next put them on.

 This means that teeth have moved slightly (RELAPSE) and the retainers are trying to squeeze them straight.
 It is a warning sign.
 Do not ignore this.

 Wear the retainers FULL TIME (except during eating and brushing teeth) for the next 1 month to act like ‘mini Invisalign’.
-The retainers must be fully seated into position to help move teeth back into place.
-If there is no improvement after 1 month, do give us a call at 67379797 to book a review appointment.
+The retainers must be fully seated to help move teeth back into place.

 Next 6 months 10 to 12 hours DAILY